 - Apply to BESAP through the home institution (MUST be one of the BESAP Affiliate Institutions).

 - The names of the students at the home university that have been admitted and passed the TOEFL are submitted to the Department of Economics, who will provide next steps for nominees to apply for BESAP.

-- Each student will receive one letter to International Student Services.
+- Each student will receive one invitation letter to International Student Services.
 A copy of this letter can be used for student loans, stipends, etc.

 - Students need to obtain “A Statement of Financial Support” from the home country.
 Usually institutions involved in granting student loans may issue these.
 This statement is then submitted in the application to International Concurrent Enrollment.